 Whoever conceals his transgressions will not prosper, but he who confesses and forsakes them will obtain mercy.Proverbs 28:13

 For more, check out Porn Addiction Vs Other Types of Addiction (Porn Reboot).
-For the complete archive of articles, click here.
+You can also visit the complete archive of testimonies.

 Transcript #1: (May 30, 2013)